mrled/keymap.click/docs/devnotes.md

 How will I show all this info?
 Won't be able to see it all at once...

+## Layout fix: selecting a different key shouldn't move view window around

+This is pretty annoying in practice.

+## Emphasize selected key more

+Currently, selected key is emphasized with a darker gray background.
+The green highlights for key indicators are more prominent.
+Make the selected key more prominent.

+## Better font for key legends

+The current font is... _ok_.
+Stuff like vol up/down is a hack, and the backspace/delete/esc/tab keys are all really ugly and pixelated, especially on non-retina.

 # Development notes and completed to do items